top of page

 CSM: I would quite enjoy something soothing - perhaps mutton soup, sans croutons - and rice pudding

-B: Taffy? - our gentle, and quite superiorly gifted, friend Matthews requires peace and comfort - what have you in that line?
+B: Taffy, our gentle and quite superiorly gifted friend Matthews requires peace, comfort, and nursery food - what have you in that line?

-Taffy(eyeing CSM): There's always Murray's cot by the fire
+Taffy(eyeing CSM): Ye can take Murray’s cot by the fire

-CSM: Not at all my dear girl, I will find comfort elsewhere (sighs) - a sarcophagus, perhaps? - nay, I should not wish to disturb the Black Friar
+CSM: Not at all, my dear girl, I shall find comfort elsewhere (sighs) - a sarcophagus, perhaps? - nay, I have a thundering headache myself and should not wish to disturb the Black Friar

-Susan: And why not Sir?
-Since through life’s little day our heads such sad effects produce?
+Susan: Have some Punch, sir - since through life’s little day our heads such sad effects produce?

-B: Cool it my pliable strumpets - although we are quite enjoying some guesswork regarding your scratches, you must remember Taffy - Susan has a prior claim
+B: Cool it, my pliable strumpets - although we are quite enjoying some guesswork regarding your scratches and bald patches - you must remember, Taffy, that Susan has a prior claim

 H: The drink of the gods!